Jestercheek123/EvaP/Emails.md

 The templates can be viewed and edited in the FSR perspective.

-Apart from these automatically sent emails, there is also the possibility to manually sent emails (arbitrary subject and content) to all participants of a course and/or the persons responsible (including all contributors with edit rights in CC) and/or all contributors.
+Apart from these automatically sent emails, there is also the possibility to manually sent emails (arbitrary subject and content) to all participants of a course and/or all participants who didn't vote yet and/or all people with edit rights (with their delegates in CC) and/or all contributors (with their delegates in CC).
 This can be done by the FSR from the semester overview.